-Initial collaboration established in 2011 with four English speaking colleges and societies - USA, Canada, Australasia, and UK. ☆≣
+Initial collaboration established in 2011 with four English speaking colleges and societies - USA, Canada, Australasia, and UK. ☆≣ staging.

-Understanding with the

-Membership International Agency for

-has expanded Research in Cancer (IARC) initial signed in 2015 renewed
+Membership has expanded from 5 in 2015 to 14 in 2020.
+Memorandum of Understanding with the International Agency for Research in Cancer (IARC) - initial signed in 2015 renewed in 2018.

-to 14 in 2020. in 2018.